 - To hide your entire WooCommerce store, WooCommerce Private Store lets you do so via either password protection or by automatically unhiding your store for logged in users.

-Any other questions about how to hide WooCommerce products on your WordPress website?
+Any other questions about how to hide WooCommerce products on your WordPress website and provide great user experience?
 Leave a comment and we'll try to help out.